Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Bus

-Regardless, you need to purchase your tickets inside the main bus station at the Andesmar counter.
+You need to purchase your tickets inside the main bus station at the Andesmar counter.
 It is downstairs, next to Rapipago (east side of the station near the entrance).
-You need to purchase your return ticket at the same time, and you have to know the time for your return in advance.
-So plan accordingly.
-The tickets are 145 pesos each way (290 pesos roundtrip/ $1 USD).
+You need to purchase your return ticket at the same time, and you have to know the time for your return in advance, so plan accordingly.

 There is no assigned seating on the bus, so you can sit wherever you want.
 But if the bus is crowded, standing up is not allowed, which is why you should buy your return ticket in advance.
 There is no bathroom on board, so try to use the restroom at the station before you get on the bus.
 Otherwise, it will be about an hour before you arrive.

-This is the bus schedule between Mendoza and the Cacheuta Thermal Baths:
+Bus schedule between Mendoza and the Cacheuta Thermal Baths

 I took the 9 am bus to the thermal baths, and the 3:45 bus back to Mendoza.
-I felt it was perfect timing.
+It was perfect timing.
 I got there right as the baths opened at 10 am, had lunch in the middle, and then left in the late afternoon as the baths were starting to get fuller and the sun was at full strength.

 Take an Organized Tour to the Cacheuta Hotel/Spa